Eviction Notices

 In some states, a landlord may give a notice for a tenant to move without any possibility of correcting something.
 In most cases, this can only be done if the tenant has seriously violated their rental agreement.

 For instance, a tenant is repeatedly late with the rent, causes damage to the rental property, threatens the health or safety of the property or other tenants (sometimes called nuisance), or grows or sells drugs on the rental property.
 The time given to move depends on state law.
-If the tenant is shown to have done what the landlord is accusing him or her of, they must move or be evicted.
+If the tenant is shown to have done what the landlord accuses him or her of, they must move or be evicted.

 30-Day Notice and 60-Day Notice